 Subscribe to our newsletters to get updates from OnLogic delivered straight to your inbox.
 News and insights from our team of experts are just a click away.
 Hit the button to head to our subscription page.

 Cole is the leader of strategic partnerships at OnLogic.
-He works to enable the technologies that customers to solve problems today and in the future through years of industry knowledge.
+He works to enable the technologies that customers use to solve problems today and in the future.
 When not working, he enjoys training his dog (she's 9, but he tries anyways).